piiano/cellotape/README.md

 - [x] Init an HTTP router driven from an OpenAPI spec (`router.OpenAPI`).

-- [x] Provide SDK for defining strongly typed handler mapped to spec operations.
+- [x] Provide SDK for defining strongly typed handlers mapped to spec operations.

-- [x] Verify the handler signature types are compatible with those defined in the spec.
+- [x] Verify handler signature compatability with spec operations.

   This enforces during initialization that the handlers correctly implement the spec.